-Additional qualitative evidence supporting continued compliance is represented by the ongoing outreach and education efforts to address chlorpyrifos and diazinon exceedances throughout the Coalition area.
-Outreach specific to the exceedances observed between October 2016 through September 2018 is discussed below (Outreach and Follow-Up Regarding TMDL Exceedances).
+Additional qualitative evidence supporting continued compliance is represented by the ongoing outreach and education efforts to warn of and/or address chlorpyrifos and diazinon exceedances throughout the Coalition area, when such occur.
+Outreach specific to the exceedance observed between October 2018 through September 2020 is discussed below (Outreach and Follow-Up Regarding TMDL Exceedances).
 As these efforts continue, it is reasonable to assume that management of pesticide applications and runoff will continue to improve and that exceedances in contributing tributaries and named TMDL receiving waters will continue to decrease in frequency and magnitude.

-Changes that were implemented in Yolo County to classify chlorpyrifos and diazinon as restricted materials have also proven successful in further increasing compliance.
+Historically, changes that were implemented in Yolo County to classify chlorpyrifos and diazinon as restricted materials have also proven successful in further increasing compliance.
 Coalition monitoring conducted at Yolo County sites since the 2007 implementation of these additional label and use restrictions have resulted in only five additional exceedances in a total of 136 samples at the compliance site sampled in the Yolo subwatershed (Willow Slough).
+There has never been a diazinon exceedance observed in Willow Slough and there hasn't been a chlorpyrifos exceedance observed at this site since August 2010.

-Beginning on July 1, 2015, chlorpyrifos began to be regulated statewide as a restricted material, with similar restrictions to those in Yolo County.
-The new state-restricted material status requires that all chlorpyrifos products registered for production agricultural use must adhere to the additional requirements for all California restricted materials:
+Beginning on July 1, 2015, chlorpyrifos began to be regulated statewide as a restricted material, with similar restrictions to those implemented years earlier in Yolo County.
+The new state-restricted material status required that all chlorpyrifos products registered for production agricultural use must adhere to three additional requirements for all California restricted materials: